 HOW TO GET HELP

 Did you know there are hundreds of people on campus at USA whose job it is to help freshmen acclimate to college?
-From the First Year Advising Center (FYAC) to JagSuccess tutors (a.k.a JagPals) to the Writing Center and more, these people are there to help you in any way possible.
+From Academic Advising and Transfer Services to JagSuccess tutors (a.k.a JagPals) to the Writing Center and more, these people are there to help you in any way possible.
 A FYE course can connect you to all the things (and people) you’ll need in your time at South.

 HOW TO GET OUT THERE